 Almost halfway through my visa application process, I was asked to drop in and bring additional documents – a business plan, details of my past and current clients.
 That and my application was being forwarded to the Institute für Freie Berufe (IFB) for further assessment.

 At this point, I’d started to panic.
 On paper, I met all the requirements for the German freelancer visa, but my mind was manifesting all kinds of worst-case scenarios.

 Another scenario that I was completely unprepared was the length of this process.
 Of course, I knew it takes a few months.
 Most of the sources, even the official ones state that it can take up to three months to get your German self-employment visa.

-Here is the timeline of my German freelancer visa processing
+Timeline of my German freelancer visa processing:

 - Early Dec 2017: Application sent to the Rathaus.
 I didn’t expect any response until January 2018 since Dec is the shortest work month in Germany.

 - Jan 2018: No response from Rathaus or ABH.
 I followed up with the Rathaus.
 They told me to connect with the AHB directly.
 ABH told me to contact Rathaus instead.
 Fun times!

 - February 2018: Finally a response from ABH for the first meeting with required documents

 - April 2018: I receive a new request to submit additional documents

 - May 2018: More radio silence.
 My existing Job Skeers Visa came close to its expiry date in early June.
 I tried to get in touch with my case-worker but never received any answers to my phone calls for emails.